journeyapps/zxing-android-embedded/README.md

 ```

+## Older SDK versions

-For Android 14+ support, downgrade `zxing:core` to 3.3.0 or earlier:
+For Android SDK versions < 24, you can downgrade `zxing:core` to 3.3.0 or earlier for Android 14+ support:

 ```groovy
 repositories {